xebialabs-community/xld-terraform-enterprise-plugin/README.md

 ## Overview

+* the plugin deploys the `terraform.Module` on Terraform Enterprise as the same manner as targeting `terraform.TerraformClient`
+* the plugin defines the `terraform.ConfigurationSpec`.
+It gathers references on Terraform modules and manages the output->input connections between them.
+* the plugin offers a new extension point to define new structured-type CI based on existing Terraform modules.
+* the plugin exposes the mapper API to allow creating new Infrastructure CI based on the execution of the `terraform.Configuration`.

 ## Installation

 * requirement xl-deploy-server 9.5.0+
-* Copy the latest JAR file from the [releases page](https://github.com/xebialabs-community/xld-helm-plugin/releases) into the `XL_DEPLOY_SERVER/plugins` directory.
+* Copy the latest JAR file from the [releases page](https://github.com/xebialabs-community/xld-terraform-enterprise-plugin/releases) into the `XL_DEPLOY_SERVER/plugins` directory.
 * Restart the XL Deploy server.

 ## Sample Configuration
-A sample configuration is available in the project.
+sample configurations are available in the project.

 store you azure credentials into ~/.xebialabs/azure.secrets.xlvals (you can use dummy values)
 ````